-B4.
-Initial 1996 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students:535 B5.
-Of the initial 1996 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions:0 B6.
-Final 1996 cohort, after adjusting for allowable exclusions:535(Subtract question B5 from question B4)
+B5.
+Of the initial 1996 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions:

+B6.
+Final 1996 cohort, after adjusting for allowable exclusions:

+(Subtract question B5 from question B4)

 B7.
-Of the initial 1996 cohort, how many completed the program in four years or less (by August 31, 2000): 307
+Of the initial 1996 cohort, how many completed the program in four years or less (by August 31, 2000):